aiven/aiven-docs/docs/products/kafka/howto/create-topics-automatically.md

 By default, Aiven for Apache Kafka enables automatic topic creation to remain compatible with standard Apache Kafka configurations, making it useful for testing and development.
-In production environments, **disable** automatic topic creation to avoid accidental topics created by typos, which can lead to disorganized topics.
+In production environments, **disable** automatic topic creation to avoid accidental topics created by typos, which can lead to a disorganized topic catalog.

 If a message is produced to a non-existent topic, you see the following error message: